Back to Blog

 AI-based conversation practice removes the emotional barriers that stop people from speaking.

-• Speak without fear
+• Speak without fear of embarrassment

-• Practice the same scenario until comfortable
+• Repeat the same conversation until it feels natural

-This creates a virtuous cycle: Practice → confidence → better speech → more practice
+This creates a virtuous cycle: Practice → confidence → better speech → more practice.

 Speaking Is a Skill, Not a Talent